 This post has blown up since I wrote it, which makes me happy, because that means it’s helping lots of people.
 As a way to get just a few quick repeat questions out of the way:

-- I’m not a doctor, nor do I play one on TV.
-However, this recipe was given to me by a pediatrician.
+- I’m not a doctor, nor do I play one on TV, but this recipe was given to me by a board-certified pediatrician.
 I can’t guarantee its results, but it worked really well for my twins, helping them to put on weight, and my doc insisted that it was nutritionally sound as a meal replacement.
 However, she did want me to still feed them actual food first, using this as their beverage afterward, because the goal was to add calories, not replace them.
 They did not always finish their serving of PediaSure-replacement after eating, and that was OK.

 - I have no experience with replacing ingredients with soy/lactose-free/vegan/low-fat alternatives–I followed this recipe to a T. I can’t imagine why it would be a problem to find a work-around for allergies, but please keep in mind that PediaSure delivers a specific balance of fats, carbs, protein, and vitamins.
 Babies and small children need all of them in their diets, and in different amounts than adults.
 Make me happy, and if you plan on cutting all fat out of your young child’s diet, please don’t tell me about it!
 I’d also suggest running any substitutions past your pediatrician (and maybe the original recipe, too, just to make sure your doc’s cool with it.)